jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 refactor: make it better
 --------------------------------------------------------

-* I can create a helper function to create random timestamps for a given date
+* I can a create a :ref:`function<functions>` to create random timestamps for a given date

   .. code-block:: python